pressbooks/pressbooks/readme.txt

 == Changelog ==

 = 3.3.1 =
+* FIXED: The custom logo feature introduced in v3.3.0 now displays logos at a more reasonable size.
 * FIXED: Some extraneous files were bundled in v3.3.0.
 They are gone now.
 * FIXED: An extra line break was introduced to the Export screen in v3.3.0.
 It is gone now too.